How to respond to gig leads

 Send a message

-Once the event planner opens your message or quote, the "Sent" status below the thread item will change to "Read" so that you'll know that it has been seen.
+Once the event planner opens your message or quote, the "Sent" status below the thread item will change to "Seen" so that you'll know that it has been read.

 Frequently asked questions:

-- How can I save multiple message templates to choose from when I reply to leads?
+- Can I save canned responses to choose from when I reply to leads?

 - Can I send files and videos with my messages?

-You can attach service brochures or post-booking contracts (PDF format only), photos, and MP3 files to both messages and quotes.
-Also, if you include a YouTube or Vimeo link within the body of your message, we will automatically embed the video, making it very easy for the client to view without leaving the thread.
+You can attach service brochures or riders (PDF format only), photos, and MP3 files to both messages and quotes.
+Also, if you include a YouTube or Vimeo link within the body of your message, we will automatically embed the video, making it easier for the client to view without leaving the thread.

 - I have my own contract I prefer to use.
-Do I have to use GigSalad's agreement & booking platform?
+Do I have to use GigSalad's booking platform?